superstringsoftware/observatory/README.md

     else
         false
 ```

-and then when you want to log a message of a certain log level:
+When you want to log a message of a certain log level:
 ```coffeescript
 TL.fatal("your message","optional module name")
 TL.error("your message","optional module name")